A geocaching guide to West Bend

 Take the tour

 The West Bend Four Seasons GeoTour is a great way to take in West Bend’s scenic beauty and attractions.
-Twenty special caches have been placed around the city in historic sites, parks, along trails and near museums.
+Twenty special caches have been placed around the city in historic sites and parks, along trails and near museums.
 You’ll collect points for each cache you uncover as well as each meal you eat and night you spend at participating businesses.
 Log your points on a special GeoTour passport.
 Collect 25 points and you’ll receive a limited-edition West Bend Four Seasons GeoCoin, trackable on Geocaching.com!
 Learn more.

 Get ready to party